Inertia Helpers

 • connection – The ASGI connection.

-• key – The key to store the error under.
+• key – The key to store the error under (usually a field name).

 • message – The error message.